 We made it through the next few days of x-rays, doctor visits, diagnosis, and shots.
 Ella had bacterial pneumonia.
 Her medication worked fast, and she was soon on the mend.
 Not me, though.
 My mind was looping.
 I was unable to pay attention to my child––to do much more than let her watch TV.
 She needed my support, but I had nothing to give.
 I was lost in circular thinking.
 I knew that if I had any hope of parenting well in the days of Ella’s early recovery, I had to clear out my own feelings of fear.

-Restimulation happens when our good thinking goes offline and we are flooded with emotions rooted in experiences from the past.
+When a trigger happens our good thinking goes offline and we are flooded with emotions rooted in experiences from the past.
 It can be as simple as a mom watching her two-year-old child take a toy from an older sibling.
 Perhaps mom gets frustrated and reacts with a forceful, “No snatching!”
 Mom grabs the toy from the shocked and now crying two-year-old.
-She may never link her own grabbing behavior to the times when, as a kid, she had her toys snatched by a younger sibling.
+She may never link her own grabbing behavior to the times when, as a kid, she had her toys snatched by a sibling.
 When she complained she was told she should get over it or she’d be given something to cry about.
 Since children want to get along, she stuffed her feelings.
-Mom’s knee-jerk grabbing of the toy from her two-year-old was an act caused by restimulation.
+Mom’s knee-jerk grabbing of the toy from her two-year-old was an act caused by an emotional trigger.
 In my case it was one child’s illness stimulating again an old and unresolved pain caused by a different child’s illness.

 A little brain science might be helpful, here.
 A simple vertical picture of the brain shows three basic structures, from bottom to top: the brain stem (also called the reptilian brain,) the limbic system, and the neo-cortex.
 The brain stem is in charge of running the body, governing automatic things like digestion, heartbeat and breathing.
 It is also the seat of our fight/flight/freeze response.
 Its main job is to insure survival.